 This code identifies a person who received earnings, as shown on the Illinois Department of Employment Security (IDES) files, while they were receiving benefits.
 The case selects if no earnings were budgeted for the quarter.
 A case is not selected if earnings ended during the quarter and Item 80 Code 651 EE is present.
 In addition, any case in EZ REDE status (Item 36 coded R) for at least one month in the quarter is not selected.

-For those converted cases coded with a R in Item 36 and a C, D, or E in Total Cost field of Item 80 code 656 EZ RD, the system will select the case for any of the "match" months.
+For those converted cases coded with a R in Item 36 and a C, D, E, G, or J in Total Cost field of Item 80 code 656 EZ RD, the system will select the case for any of the "match" months.
 Once the converted cases have matched for the appropriate months, the system will revert to the previous selection criteria so cases with an R in Item 36 will not be selected and will no longer appear on the PAL.

 Central C Code Project